davidguzmandev/AuthEJS/README.md

 ### Authentication Exercise

-Practice with EJS, HTML, CSS, NodeJs, Express-Session and Cookies
+Practice with EJS, HTML, CSS, NodeJs, Express-Session and Cookies.
+Use of routers and controllers.